MT1co/local-imessage-weather-tool/README.md

 # iMessage Weather Tool

-Sends a daily weather forecast to yourself via iMessage from a Mac running in the background.
-Useful for remote trips where you want to use Apple satellite service to receive a weather briefing texted to your phone each morning.
+Sends a daily 3 day weather forecast to yourself via iMessage from a Mac running in the background.
+Useful for remote trips where you want to use Apple Satellite service to receive a weather briefing texted to your phone each morning.
 This saves you from having to use a Garmin or other satellite data service to receive the weather.
-Running locally from your mac also allows you to skip using a SMS weather subscription service.

 **Example message:**
 ```